pauradev/pages/pages/01.Blog/black-friday-cyber-monday/item.md

 ### 4. Offer Teired % Off

+One way to ensure you are getting the best return on your deals and to encourage higher sales is to create a tiered deal system.
+This way, the more they spend the more they save!
+For instance you could do 10% off $25, 15% off $40, 20% off $100, and so on.
+This way, if someone has $30 worth of product in their cart, there is incetive to add more to get to a higher discount tier.

 ### 5. Offer Tiered Dollar Amounts Off

 Like the tiered precentage off, this kind of incentive also encourages shoppers to spend more.
 The more they spend the more they save!
 Providing a dollar amount off can make the deal seem more tangible.
 For example, Spend $25 and get $5 off, Spend $40 and get $10 off, etc. These amounts can sound like more than simply saying "20% off" or "25% off".

 ### 6. Create Bundles / Gift Packs At Discounted Rates

+Creating product bundles is a perfect way to sell more over the holidays.
+Put themed items together into a bundle and offer it at a discounted price compared to buying the items all together.
+You can put together the bundles and advertise the bundles in many different ways.
+The bundles could be a one-and-done situation for an entire family, or for one person.

 ### 7. Create A Gift Guide

+Some shoppers don't have a good idea about what to buy that special person in their life.
+Help them out by making suggestions via a gift guide, featuring all your amazing products!
+Do you have something dad's love?
+Or a product that kid's go crazy over?
+Let your shoppers know!

 ### 8. Create Hourly Deals